This clean eating housewarming bread makes the perfect sandwich bread!

 About 2 years ago, my husband lost his job.
 We lost our home to foreclosure like so many in this country, and had to move in with my in-laws.
 Bless their hearts, they are very generous people.
 I’m sure having 3 of us plus a cat move in was not part of their retirement plan!

 I can also tell you that when you go through job loss and the loss of your home, you find out VERY quickly who your friends are and who they are not.
 You find out who will stand by you when it counts, and who won’t.
 You find out what people really think of you.
 It’s a life altering experience and a blow to your ego.
 It’s scary, it’s depressing, and it can feel close to impossible to get back on your feet.
 But when there is a child involved, you have to put on a happy face and do your best to just get through “today“.
 It’s not easy.
 It’s been a tough struggle these last 2 years with many more downs than ups.
+And sadly, many truths come out in a marriage as well.
+My marriage did not survive all of this for multiple reasons.
 But there is finally a light at the end of the tunnel!

 THE GOOD NEWS!

-With the growing success of this blog and a hard-working husband who continues to work around the clock to support his family, we were finally able to get enough money together to rent a small apartment.
+With the growing success of this blog I was finally able to get enough money together to rent a small apartment.
 It’s tiny, but to me, it’s 500 square feet of pure, independent bliss.
 I finally feel like I can hold my head up again.
 There’s a lot to be said for being able to say that you can put a roof over your child’s head all by yourself.
 The feeling is like no other.

 So from now on, this is the kitchen where I will be preparing all the recipes I share with you here.